logo️ ObjectQuel

 Searching

 ObjectQuel provides three approaches for matching and searching text: wildcard patterns, regular expressions, and full-text search.
 All three are used within where clauses and can be combined with other filter conditions.
-This page covers each approach from simplest to most powerful.

 Wildcard Patterns

-Wildcard patterns are the simplest way to match text in ObjectQuel.
 Place the pattern in single quotes and use the = operator — ObjectQuel detects the wildcard characters and converts the comparison into a pattern match automatically.
+Two wildcard characters are available:

 • * — matches any number of characters (including zero)